Scroll down to the script below, click on any sentence (including terminal blocks!) to jump to that spot in the video!

 php bin/console secrets:decrypt-to-local --force --env=prod

 And... no output.
 Lame!
-SO lame that in Symfony 5.1 this command will have output - that pull request is already merged.
+SO lame that, in Symfony 5.1, this command will have output - that pull request was already merged.

 Anyways, this just created a new

 .env.prod.local file... which contains all our